 Intense heat.
 Intense flavors?

-So, since we know all is not lost, and that our wines won’t all be tasting like ash and smoke, what types of flavors can we expect from the class of 2021 vintages?
+So, what types of flavors can we expect from the class of 2021 vintages?

 According to Mike, there’s a lot to be excited about.
 And perhaps there’ll be a few surprises too.
 “I do see a potential for 2021 to be a standout year for reds and intense flavors for whites,” he explains.

 “We're starting to see the berries are swollen and they’re just starting to turn color,” Mike explains, “If we don’t get as many cells because they were stressed, and the plant was not able to make as much juice, that'll limit the maximum size that you can get.
 But that does give you a greater surface area to juice ratio.
 There's a lot of color, a lot of flavors, tannins, and different things that are extracted in the fermentation for reds that’ll really affect the wine flavors and quality.”

 Another thing you may see is more acidity, depending on the return of cooler temps in September, which leads to that “very nice fruit balance that you can find in a lot of Idaho wine,” Mike says.
 “It all depends on what September brings us.
 That is really the finishing month for Idaho wine and for wine growing in a lot of the West.
 So, we all get to see what happens here in September.”

 So, what we can see from the size of the berries offers some flavor clues.
 But for Mike and team, the real proof won’t come until well after Harvest, in January or February of 2022.
 “That’s when we get together with our winemakers and really digest what happened last year,” he states.